Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 such as:

 - creating C++ class/struct instances from Python,
-- passing C++ class/struct instances around,
+- passing C++ class/struct instances to-and-fro between languages,
 - calling the methods of C++ class/struct instances,
 - supporting pointer types as function inputs and return values,
 - etc.